Generate report

 Registered voters

-The Netherlands will be holding a snap general election on 29 October 2025 after the Party for Freedom (PVV) left the coalition government in June 2025 and the Prime Minister Dick Schoof tendered his resignation to the King.
+The Netherlands held a snap general election on 29 October 2025 after the Party for Freedom (PVV) left the coalition government in June 2025 and the Prime Minister Dick Schoof tendered his resignation to the King.

 The bicameral Parliament is called the States General and is comprised of the lower House of Representatives (Tweede Kamer der Staten-Generaal) and the upper house Senate (Eerste Kamer der Staten-Generaal).
 General elections for the House of Representatives are usually held every four years.